-Hajime was apparently waiting for an end to the contemplative, almost shocked silence, and it came as no less of a shock to Sano to realize that the exorcist was also waiting for a more definitive response from him… that Hajime had proposed this as if Sano were the authority here.
+Hajime apparently awaited an end to the contemplative, almost shocked silence, and it came as no less of a shock to Sano to realize the exorcist also awaited a more definitive response from him… that Hajime had proposed this as if Sano were the authority here.
 In a way, being the one haunted by Kenshin and most closely connected with the shade in question, he was the authority… but he wouldn’t have expected Hajime ever overtly to recognize that.
 So it was with a sudden and unexpected warmth in his gut, and as a result none of the cautious restraint he might otherwise have used, that he said, “Yeah, that’s exactly what’s going on.
 When that guy died, he left some kind of huge shade behind, and it’s been wrapping around Kenshin ever since and keeping us from talking to him.”

 “I always thought there was a little insanity in that shade.”
-Hajime sounded incongruously pleased, and Sano had to grin a bit at this further evidence that the man just really liked to be right about things.
+Hajime sounded incongruously pleased, and Sano had to grin a bit at this further evidence that the exorcist reveled in being right about things.
 “To get revenge ten years later…”

 In a more businesslike tone suggesting they would definitely want to retouch that branch of the conversation later, Hajime went on, “But that’s not all the information Chou had for me.
 The rumors that Seido is practically a stateside yakuza are true, apparently — in addition to their legitimate business, they’re more than suspected of money laundering, smuggling, and other, less pleasant things.
 Chou wasn’t happy to find out they might be involved in this.
 According to him, the police don’t touch Seido unless they’re absolutely sure they’ll come out on top of the transaction.”